vishalchovatiya/CPP_Templates/Memory model of C++ object.md

 ```

 - As you can see all data members are going into the stack with the same order of their declarations(which is guaranteed by most of the compilers, apparently).
 - All other methods, constructor, destructor & compiler augmented code(which I have not shown for simplicity) go into the text segment.
-These methods are then called using scope resolution operator & passed this pointer(not shown here for simplicity) of calling object in its 1st argument explicitly which we discuss in the separate article.
+These methods are then called & passed this pointer(not shown here for simplicity) of calling object in its 1st argument explicitly which we discuss in the separate article.

 ### Memory layout of class having virtual function & static data member
 ```